jeffponce/jeffponce.github.io/_posts/2020-05-29-etl-process.md

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl23.PNG)

-We will take a Conditional Split from SSIS Toolbox and a Flat File Distrination for location to place any error records we find using the conditonal split.
+We will take a Conditional Split from SSIS Toolbox and a Flat File Destination for location to place any error records we find using the Conditional Split.
 We format the split first.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl24.PNG)

 Here in the Conditional Split we will need to logically test how to ID row shift.
-We name the Output Name `Bad Records` and in the condition we will use `LEN([Column 6]) > 0` to check the length of all the rows in Column 6, since we shouldnt anything in this column anything but zero is an error.
+We name the Output Name `Bad Records` and in the condition we will use `LEN([Column 6]) > 0` to check the length of all the rows in Column 6, since we shouldn't anything in this column anything but zero is an error.
 Using the logical or, `||` we will also check for any row shifts to left or in Column 2016E.
 Here we will use `LEN([2016E]) == 0` to check if we have any empty cells that column.
-Remember to name the Default Putput Name to `Good Records`.
+Remember to name the Default Output Name to `Good Records`.
 Click OK and we're done here.
 Note: If we have any important data that is essential, we would use this same method to make sure it was included in the data.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl25.PNG)

-Setting up the Flat File Destination is simliar as before.
+Setting up the Flat File Destination is similar as before.
 Click Browse, then here we will create a text File `2020_05_08_BadRecords` in a folder for Removed Rows to account for any changes.
 This file will be where SSIS puts any error rows we find.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl27.PNG)

-With these all set up, we will dray the blue arrown from the Flat File Source to the Conditional Split.
-Next we take the Blue Arrow in Conditional split and drag it tpwards the Flat File Distination, choosing Bad Records as the Output.
-When we drag the again from Conditonal Split to the OLE DB Distination, it will automatically set it to Good Records.
+With these all set up, we will draw the blue arrow from the Flat File Source to the Conditional Split.
+Next we take the Blue Arrow in Conditional split and drag it towards the Flat File Destination, choosing Bad Records as the Output.
+When we drag the again from Conditional Split to the OLE DB Destination, it will automatically set it to Good Records.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl28.PNG)

 Now we will set up the working table in MS SQL by setting up your Database and then clicking New to open a SQL scripted used to create the table.
-We add `[RowNumber] int indentity(1,1)` to add a new column to track row numbers and change the table name to `RAW_CarService`.
+We add `[RowNumber] int identity(1,1)` to add a new column to track row numbers and change the table name to `RAW_CarService`.

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl29.PNG)